TheKilloboy/Nikitka/README.md

 A special "Jackpot" message and a fireworks display will appear when you win!

-## 🛠️ Setup

-There is no complex setup required to run this project.
-Since it's a self-contained application, you only need a modern web browser.

-1. Clone or download this repository.
-2. Navigate to the project directory.
-3. Open the `index.html` file in a web browser (e.g., Chrome, Firefox, Safari).

 That's it!
 You're ready to play.

 ## 📁 File Structure